Diane Abbott: 2017 general election

 On 5 June 2017, during a Sky News interview, Abbott was unable to answer questions about the Harris report on how to protect London from terror attacks.
 She insisted that she had read the report, but was unable to recall any of the 127 recommendations.
 When asked if she could remember the specific recommendations, Abbott said: "I think it was an important review and we should act on it."
 Abbott also denied reports that Corbyn and shadow chancellor John McDonnell were attempting to stop her from making broadcasts.
 The next day, Abbott withdrew at the last minute – citing illness – from a joint interview on Woman's Hour on 6 June, in which she had been due to face her Conservative frontbench opposite number Amber Rudd.
 On 7 June, Corbyn announced that Abbott was "not well" and had stepped aside in her role as Shadow Home Secretary.
 Lyn Brown was temporarily assigned to replace her.
 Barry Gardiner said in a radio interview on LBC that Abbott had been diagnosed with having a "long-term" medical condition, and was "coming to terms with that".

-In spite of these controversies, Abbott was re-elected in her seat of Hackney North and Stoke Newington, receiving 75% of the constituency's votes with an increased majority of over 35,000.
-The following week it became known that Abbott had been diagnosed as suffering from type 2 diabetes in 2015.
+The following week it became known that Abbott had been diagnosed with type 2 diabetes in 2015.
 "During the election campaign, everything went crazy – and the diabetes was out of control, the blood sugar was out of control", she told The Guardian.
 Dealing with six or seven interviews in a row became problematic because she was not eating enough food, which forced a break upon her; however, the condition is back under control.
 Abbott returned to the role of Shadow Home Secretary on 18 June.